Date:

 2. You may contact the FJC Unit:

-1. to self-report a breach of the Code;
+1. to self-report a breach of the code;

-3. to provide information to the FJC Unit when it is conducting an audit, investigation, re-view or making a request for information.
+3. to provide information to the FJC Unit when it is conducting an audit, investigation, review or making a request for information.

 3. The FJC Unit may contact you to:

-1. provide information, advice and support on meeting the requirements of the Code
+1. provide information, advice and support on meeting the requirements of the code;

 3. seek information, in the course of conducting an audit, investigation or review.

-12.2 Victorian Government Agencies
+12.2 Victorian government agencies

-1. Victorian Government Agencies are responsible for:
+1. Agencies are responsible for:

 12.3 Local Jobs First Commissioner

-1. The Local Jobs First Commissioner’s role includes engaging with Agencies and industry to educate and promote the Code.
+1. The Local Jobs First Commissioner’s role includes engaging with agencies and industry to educate and promote the code.

-13. Tools and Support
+13. Tools and support

-13.1 For more information about the Code, visit Fair Jobs Code.
+13.1 For more information about the code, visit Fair Jobs Code.

 13.2 Contact the Fair Jobs Code Unit.